aegagros/lambda-boolean/README.md

 	function ($a,$b) { return $a;}

-And to the question "Is New York a city in China" like this:
+The only acceptable answer to the question "Is New York a city in China" looks like this:

 	function ($a,$b) { return $b;}

-This are really the answers.
+This are the real answers.
 The Lambda calculus even refrains from naming these functions `_TRUE_` and `_FALSE_` because these names could confuse you as to what the real answers are.
-The real answers are given above.
+The real answers are the functions given above.

 Let's repeat the question and the answer to make sure the point came across correctly.
 The answer to the question "Is New York a city in the USA?" is not: